Anujverma89/cheetsheets/Dockerreadme.md

 ## Orchestration means smooth coordination between organized things.
 * (In layman terms its organization but every thing works in synchronization)

+## Container : A virtual isolated space which contains all seprate namespace, filesystem etc